-Phenoscience is agent-centric science and interlinks the fields of physics, biology, consciousness research, and metascience.
+Phenoscience is a research program in agent-centric science and interlinks the fields of physics, biology, consciousness research, and metascience.
 Insight is sought into the universal principles that govern (i) the making of the scientific image of reality, and (ii) the success and the limits of the scientific method in the exploration of matter, life and consciousness.
 The mission of Phenoscience Laboratories is to study the possibility of a future „relational science“, i.e., an approach that could account for the phenomenal consciousness of the scientific agent as well as for the power of the scientific process itself.
 Central to this effort is the following question: Could a novel framework for science be envisioned that, while maintaining a self-consistent view of nature, could include the dimensions of matter, life, and consciousness, without reducing one to the other?
 In pursuit of this question, Phenoscience Laboratories was founded in 2010.

 In pushing the limits of quantum physics in particular, towards answering the question of „What is matter?“, questions such as these arise: What are the limits of the scientific way of knowing?
 Could there be firm limits to the explanatory powers of physicalist science based on quantum particles and quantum fields?
 Will modern science encounter a final barrier, or will science, as is commonly believed, proceed without limit during the coming decades, centuries, and even millennia?
 What will be the future of scientific explanation?
 Is scientific metaphysics, e.g., the notions of causality, reality, and physical influence, obsolete in mathematical or informational accounts of the quantum world?
 Or will it prove possible to extend the ontological-causal approach to the microscopic quantum realm also, e.g., in the form of a new kind of quantum causality or of quasi-ontic informational elements?
 It is likely that without having a deep understanding of the nature of „substance“ itself, no physicalist explanation could ever be complete of the phenomena of matter, consciousness and life.